jsdealy/latin/miscellae/guideToLatinConversation.md

-7* When we ask whether a thing exists or not, whether an event has taken place or not, the sen- tence is expressed as a simple affirmation, necveox arinon being placed at the end.
+7* When we ask whether a thing exists or not, whether an event has taken place or not, the sentence is expressed as a simple affirmation, necveox arinon being placed at the end.

 Sunt haec tua verba necne?
 Cic.